How to Become a Speech Therapist

 3. Pursue Licensure:

 SLPs must be licensed to practice, a process that varies by state and requires supervised clinical experience.
-For SLPS who want to work in schools, a teaching certification may also be necessary, depending on the state.
+For SLPs who want to work in schools, a teaching certification may also be necessary, depending on the state.

 Interested in becoming a speech-language pathologist?
 Read more about earning a master’s in speech-language pathology (SLP).